Frederic Edwin Church: Career

 Church began his career by painting classic Hudson River School scenes of New York and New England, but by 1850, he had settled in New York.
-He exhibited his art at the American Art Union, the Boston Art Club, and (most impressively for a young artist) the National Academy of Design.
+He exhibited his art at the American Art Union, the Boston Art Club, and the National Academy of Design.
 His method consisted of creating paintings in his studio based on sketches in nature.
 In the earlier years of his career, Church's style was reminiscent of that of his teacher, Thomas Cole, and epitomized the Hudson River School's founding styles.
 As his style progressed he departed from Cole's approach: he painted in more elaborate detail and his compositions became more adventurous in format, sometimes with dramatic light effects.

 Church quickly earned a reputation as a traveler-artist, with early domestic painting and sketching trips to the White Mountains, western Massachusetts, the Catskills, Hartford, Conn, Niagara, Virginia, Kentucky, and Maine.
 He made two trips to South America in 1853 and 1857 and stayed predominantly in Quito, visiting the volcanoes and cities of modern day Colombia and Ecuador, and crossing the isthmus of Panama.
 The first trip was with businessman Cyrus West Field, who financed the voyage, hoping to use Church's paintings to lure investors to his South American ventures.
 Church was inspired by Alexander von Humboldt's exploration of the continent in the early 1800s; Humboldt had challenged artists to portray the "physiognomy" of the Andes.
 After Humboldt's Personal Narrative of Travels to the Equinoctial Regions of America was published in 1852, Church jumped at the chance to travel and study in Humboldt's footsteps.
 When Church returned to South America in 1857 with painter Louis Rémy Mignot, he added to his sketches of the area.
 After both trips, Church had produced a number of landscapes of Ecuador and the Andes, such as The Andes of Ecuador (1855), Cayambe (1858), The Heart of the Andes (1859), and Cotopaxi (1862).
 The Heart of the Andes, Church's most famous painting, pictures several elements of topography combined into an idealistic, broad portrait of nature.
 The painting was very large, yet highly detailed; every species of plant and animal is identifiable and numerous climate zones appear at once.

 As he had with Niagara before, Church debuted The Heart of the Andes in a single-painting exhibition in New York City in 1859.
 Thousands of people paid to see the painting, with the painting's huge floor-based frame playing the part of a window looking out on the Andes.
 The audience sat on benches to view the piece, sometimes using opera glasses to get close, and Church strategically arranged the room to illuminate the painting with the light from overhead skylights.
 The work was an instant success.
 Church eventually sold it for $10,000, at that time the highest price ever paid for a work by a living American artist.